EuroDIG planning process

 EuroDIG messages

-Messages are compiled from workshops and plenaries and form the main output of the annual EuroDIG.
+Messages are compiled from Main Topic sessions and Workshops and form the main output of the annual EuroDIG.
 The messages are presented to the global Internet Governance Forum that is convened by the United Nations with a view to contributing to global, other regional and national debates on Internet governance.
-Find the messages from 2024 here.
+Have a look at previous messages at the wiki archive.

-2. are forward looking and propose goals and activities that can be initiated after EuroDIG (recommendations)
+3. are forward looking and propose goals and activities that can be initiated after EuroDIG (recommendations)

 Programme at EuroDIG wiki